 - 3.7 The JCS provides the strategic policies and requirements for housing, employment and associated infrastructure across the JCS area of Gloucester, Cheltenham and Tewkesbury.
 It also provides larger scale strategic sites for the delivery of that development.
-The JCS is currently under review and will be replaced by the Joint Strategic Plan (JSP). - 3.8 Gloucester City Plan provides for smaller scale sites to meet the development requirements set out in the JCS.
-It also provides the development management policies for Gloucester City and addresses local issues and opportunities. - 3.9 A timetable for plan making can be found in the Council's Local Development Scheme. - 3.10 The legal requirements for consultation and public participation for plan making, is currently set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 (the 2012 Regulations), including consultation on the key stages of preparing a plan, the gathering of evidence, identifying issues, and developing options and public participation on a final version of the plan prior to it being submitted to the Secretary of State for independent examination. - 3.11 The preparation of Development Plan Documents follows a number of distinct stages, which are summarised in Table 1 below alongside the key consultees and consultation methods that may be used.
+The JCS is currently under review and will be replaced by the Joint Strategic Plan (JSP). - 3.8 Gloucester City Plan (GCP) provides for smaller scale sites to meet the development requirements set out in the JCS.
+It also provides the development management policies for Gloucester City and addresses local issues and opportunities. - 3.9 The JCS and GCP will be replaced by the Cheltenham, Gloucester and Tewkesbury Strategic and Local Plan (SLP).
+A timetable for plan making can be found in the Council's Local Development Scheme. - 3.10 The legal requirements for consultation and public participation for plan making, is currently set out in the Town and Country Planning (Local Planning) (England) Regulations 2012 (the 2012 Regulations), including consultation on the key stages of preparing a plan, the gathering of evidence, identifying issues, and developing options and public participation on a final version of the plan prior to it being submitted to the Secretary of State for independent examination. - 3.11 The preparation of Development Plan Documents follows a number of distinct stages, which are summarised in Table 1 below alongside the key consultees and consultation methods that may be used.
 Prior to the start of any consultation stage a Consultation Plan will be prepared to ensure the right level of consultation using the most appropriate methods is undertaken.